Saptha-me/Bindu/docs/hybrid-agent-pattern.md

-# Hybrid Agent Pattern - A2A Protocol Implementation
+# Task-First Agent Pattern - A2A Protocol Implementation

 ## Overview

-Bindu implements a **Hybrid Agent Architecture** following the A2A Protocol specification.
-This pattern combines the flexibility of Messages for interaction with the reliability of Artifacts for final deliverables.
+Bindu implements a **Task-First Architecture** following the A2A Protocol specification.
+This pattern is optimized for **orchestration scenarios** where agents are coordinated by systems like Sapthami.

+### Why Task-First?

+Bindu agents are designed to be orchestrated by higher-level systems (e.g., Sapthami).
+In orchestration:
+- **Every interaction must be trackable** via Task IDs
+- **Parallel execution** requires clear task boundaries
+- **Dependency management** needs explicit task states
+- **Common protocol** across multiple agent endpoints

+This aligns with the A2A "Task-only Agent" pattern where **all responses are Task objects**, even for simple interactions.

 ## Architecture Pattern

+### Task-First vs Message-First

+**Bindu uses Task-First** because:
+1. Orchestrators (like Sapthami) need Task IDs to track work across multiple agents
+2. Parallel task execution requires explicit task boundaries
+3. State management is clearer with tasks from the start

+**Alternative (Message-First)** is better for:
+- Direct user-to-agent interactions
+- Chatbot-style interfaces
+- Discovery and negotiation phases

 ### Messages vs Artifacts